How Long Does It Really Take to Build a Profitable Blog?

 Does SEO shorten the timeline?

-Absolutely.
-Proper SEO is not a shortcut, but it ensures your effort actually yields results.
-Writing without SEO is like building a beautiful store in the middle of a desert without any roads leading to it.
+Objectively yes.
+Proper SEO ensures your effort yields search visibility.
+Writing without SEO is like building a storefront in a desert without roads leading to it.
 For a complete overview of how this works, see How to Start a Blog and Make Money.

 - Blogging Mistakes Successful Bloggers Avoid